adityahpatel/SIADS691-Covid-Real-Estate/README.md

 Set the maximum number of records fetched with each API call to be 50,000 which is more than sufficient.
 This is through the ‘pagesize’ query parameter.

 --------------------Ignore below----------------
-Challenges:
+API Challenges:
-Data is too granulated
+1) Data is too granulated
 First find the geoID for all counties using the Area endpoint.
 Then iterate over geoID for all transactions using /properties/sale endpoint

- Could not iterate over 74 counties with 74 API calls.
+2) Could not iterate over 74 counties with 74 API calls.
 After about 15 calls, the status header itself was not returned.
 Solution: Ran in batches of 10 api calls.
 So 10 counties in 1 for loop.
 Do this 7 times.

-Usage limits exceeded
+3) Usage limits exceeded
 Solution: created another developer account for new API key

-Following can be changed in the code easily:
-From date and to date
-Prices of housing. $500 seemed reasonable though.